keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 Bloodletting was common practice all the way back to Galen.[^22] Surgeons in the renaissance continued to use bloodletting as a treatment for fever, hypertension (high blood pressure), inflammation of the lungs, and pulmonary edema (excess fluid in the lungs).[^23]

- According to Dr. Maria Cohut’s article _Bloodletting: Why doctors use to bleed their patients for health_, medieval and Renaissance-period physicians “would choose to make an incision either close to the part of the body requiring treatment or in an opposite side of the body that allegedly corresponded to the affected organ.”[^24] Illustrations of bloodletting litter medical books from this period.
+ According to Dr. Maria Cohut’s article _Bloodletting: Why doctors used to bleed their patients for health_, medieval and Renaissance-period physicians “would choose to make an incision either close to the part of the body requiring treatment or in an opposite side of the body that allegedly corresponded to the affected organ.”[^24] Illustrations of bloodletting litter medical books from this period.
 You can find one such image [here](https://en.wikipedia.org/wiki/File:Gersdorff_Feldbuch_s16.jpg).[^25]

 Bloodletting became so common a medical practice that barber-surgeons administered such treatments.[^26] “These individuals were men who could trim a person’s hair or beard, as well as pulling out badly damaged teeth and withdrawing blood.[^27] Ew.
 Ew ew.
 Ew.